 In your root directory, a combo of Shift + Cmd + . displays all hidden files.
 Check out bash_profile.
-Fix it, save it, reopen terminal.
+Fix it, save it, and reopen the terminal.
 Cancel the suicide party.
 Pop the Champagne.

 No GUI can save us now, but what can?
 Perhaps a command so stupid, so simple, that it couldn't possibly need Python to work:

-This appends the text you provide to the end of an existing file. ~/.bash_profile and ~/.bashrc both only pay attention to the last exported PATH in the document, which means the rest of your file will work, and the only PATH which is respected is the one which you've presumably entered correctly this time around.
+This appends the text you provide to the end of an existing file. ~/.bash_profile and ~/.bashrc both only pay attention to the last exported PATH in the document, which means the rest of your file will work, and the only PATH which is respected is the one that you've presumably entered correctly this time around.
 Restart your terminal.
 Get back in the game son: it ain't about how hard you hit, but how hard you can get hit and keep moving forward.

 We're not exactly conducting rocket science here (data science is a close second perhaps?
 Just kidding.
 We barely know what's going on most of the time).
 I felt compelled to write this post for two reasons: one being how common and destructive this pitfall can be for most people, but more importantly, the knee-jerk reaction veterans have in response to this problem is "good luck, you're fucked."

 I'm not here to comment on the integrity of our fine anonymous internet communities, but the discrepancy between how devastating losing a server can be doesn't seem to met with much urgency by anybody with insight.
 Nobody taught me how to work around these issues.
-Had I listened to anonymous internet advice, I probably wouldn't let entire servers of sensitive data for dead, including my personal machines.
+Had I listened to anonymous internet advice, I probably would've left entire servers of sensitive data for dead.
 I worked through it, and quite frankly, I'm kind of a fucking idiot, as is our mission statement.
 As an idiot who majored in nonsense and hadn't touched Linux until after learning Python, I would expect those with more intelligence than I to do the same.